Posted on November 27, 2009 at 03:47 UTC,

 The gitcrement.py has four commands: init, next, list, and current.

-When you want to create a new build number, simply type “gitcrement next
+When you want to create a new build number, simply type “gitcrement next” to record the current user (`whoami`), date and time, and whatever SHA1 hash `git info .` would reveal.

 That’s all there is to it.
 To make this system useful, however, it needs a script that can be run in Xcode to automatically call “next” and save the value as CFBundleVersion in Info.plist.
 So, there’s another Python script called xcbuild.py, which you can use as a Custom Shell Script Build Phase.
 This will advance the Gitcrement number every time you build the “Release” target in Xcode.